Darwen F.C. (1870): 20th Century

-In 1900-01 Darwen entertained Woolwich Arsenal in the FA Cup, losing by a 2-0 margin.
-Darwen had refused Arsenal’s offer of £150 to switch the tie to London and attracted a 7,000 crowd to the Anchor Ground.
+In 1900-01 Darwen entertained Woolwich Arsenal in the FA Cup, losing by a 2–0 margin.
+Darwen had refused Arsenal's offer of £150 to switch the tie to London and attracted a 7,000 crowd to the Anchor Ground.

 In 1902 they won the Lancashire League title, remaining unbeaten all season.
 Two years later they joined the Lancashire Combination, and they played in this league for the following 70 years (apart from a break during and immediately after World War I).

 In 1904 the club was in very advanced discussions over moving from the Anchor Ground to a new one at Ellison Fold.
 The ground was used by Trinity and Lower Chapel cricket clubs and was considered to be more accessible from the town centre.
-In mid July a sub-committee was authorised to sign the lease agreement on behalf of the club but it never happened.
+In mid-July a subcommittee was authorised to sign the lease agreement on behalf of the club but this never materialised.

-Darwen won five trophies in the three years from 1930 to 1933, including the Lancashire Combination title (1931 and 1932).
-In the 1931–32 season FA Cup, they beat Football League side Chester in front of a 10,000 crowd at the Anchor Ground and were rewarded with an away draw at reigning league champions Arsenal in the 3rd round.
-Darwen lost by 11 (eleven) goals to 1 but Arsenal were so impressed with Lancashire sportsmanship that they presented their visitors with a set of their own red strip, which Darwen wore more or less ever after.
-The club reached the First Round of the FA Cup in the following four seasons.
+Darwen won five trophies in the three years from 1930 to 1933, including consecutive Lancashire Combination titles in 1931 and 1932.
+In the 1931–32 season FA Cup, they beat Football League side Chester in front of a 10,000 crowd at the Anchor Ground and were rewarded with an away draw at reigning league champions Arsenal in the third round.
+Darwen lost 11–1 but Arsenal were so impressed with Lancashire sportsmanship that they presented their visitors with a set of their own red strip, which Darwen wore more or less ever after.
+The club reached the first round of the FA Cup in the following four seasons.

 They were champions of the Combination four times, and following the fourth title in 1976 they joined the more prestigious Cheshire County League.
 Six years later, in 1982, they became founder members of the North West Counties League.
 They won the League Cup in its inaugural season.
 They spent three seasons in the Second Division in the mid-1980s, and were relegated again in 1998 on account of ground regulations.
 They remained in the Second Division from then until their winding up.

 21st Century

-On 22 December 2003 Carlsberg Tetley tried to wind up Darwen Football and Social Club.
+On 22 December 2003, Carlsberg Tetley tried to wind up Darwen Football and Social Club.
 The club avoided liquidation on that occasion.
 On 14 April 2008 another winding up petition was brought by the Bee radio station in respect of £8,000 owed for advertising.
 Plans were made for Blackburn with Darwen Council to buy the Anchor Ground.
 Following two further petitions for liquidation brought by Thwaites Brewery and ING Lease UK and their refusal of an offer of 25p in the pound, on 14 May 2009 the Darwen Club was wound up in the High Court.
 The 134-year-old Darwen F.C. therefore ceased to exist.

 A successor club called A.F.C.
 Darwen was formed in May 2009, joining the West Lancashire League.
 In June 2022, A.F.C.
 Darwen took on the name of the fallen Darwen Football Club.